abatilo/blog/content/about/index.md

 **customer**.
 If I'm passionate about a topic, you'll know it, but I'm only trying to make sure that we're considering everything that we can.

 **I am transparent.** There are no secrets with me.
 I don't want to spend my time dealing with that.
 I want to spend my time being engaged and thinking ahead.
 I am what you see, and you'll always know exactly how I feel.

-**I am simple.** I use [vim](https://www.vim.org/) and [tmux](https://github.com/tmux/tmux) for all of my development.
-I write code exclusively on a command line.
-I don't like IDEs.
-I think they hide away too much.
-I try my best to list out my tools on my [vimrc](https://github.com/abatilo/vimrc) repository.